Russell's 9th-inning homer lifts Cubs past Orioles 9-8

-Addison Russell hit a go-ahead solo home run in the ninth inning and the Chicago Cubs beat the Baltimore Orioles 9-8 after squandering an eight-run lead on Friday night.
+Addison Russell hit a solo home run in the ninth inning and the Cubs beat the Baltimore Orioles 9-8 after squandering an eight-run lead on Friday night.

+"Under the circumstances of how that game was played tonight, it was really good to finish it off," Maddon said.
+"We hit the ball all over the place.
+I thought we did a nice job of spreading it around.
+I thought we did a better job of putting the ball in play.
+Our approach was pretty good."

 Mark Trumbo tied the game 8-8 with a two-run homer off Koji Uehara (3-4) in the eighth.
 Russell responded when he hit a first-pitch, 96 mph fastball off Brad Brach (2-2) over the left field fence.